Teradata/developer-resources/docs/install-ai-unlimited/demo/Azure/azure-create-custom-role.md

   - Install on Azure
   - Demo
 ---
-# Step 4: Create a custom role with the required permissions
+# Create a custom role with the required permissions

 :::note
 Skip this step if you have already deployed a simple resource group, role with permissions policy, and virtual network using the [resources.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/azure/resources.json) template.